 HUNGARIAN POWER SOUP

-1 kg extra lean ground beef
+1 unpeeled onion1 kg extra lean ground beef

 1 large carrot